 The third financial statement is one of three.

-Next, in accounting terms, the balance sheet.
-That is really the second financial statement.
+Next, in accounting terms, is the balance sheet.
+That is the second financial statement.
 Accountants always want to make sure that the balance sheet is accurate.
 That’s how we know your assets are all there.
 That’s how we know how much you owe everyone related to the liabilities.
 In addition to that, the equities section is usually somewhat of a puzzle to the restaurant managers and restaurant owners.
-What do retained earnings really mean?
+What do retained earnings mean?
 Is it worth as much as that initial investment?
 So, if your restaurant is two years old and you funded it with half of a million dollars, is it still worth a half of a million or is it now worth a million dollars?
 That’s what your balance sheet is going to tell you.
 It’s going to tell you what you owe more than you own or that you own more than you owe.
-So the worth of the business is very important.
+So knowing the worth of the business is very important.

 The Cash Flow Statement

 An investor knows sometimes you may not have a healthy cash position because you just sold off several assets.
 That increases your cash.
 That could be a source of inflow of cash.
 Cash can go up if you sell off a piece of equipment.
 That’s another way to help manage your cash flow when you need cash flow.
-Instead of going to lenders, or to the bank or instead of going to investors or to other sources of capital, you might sell off some equipment.
+Instead of going to lenders, or to the bank or instead of going to investors or other sources of capital, you might sell off some equipment.
 That could also help fund any shortfalls in the first section of your operating section.

 So, now that we know the first section is the operating section, and the second one is investing, the third one is the financing.